Welcome to Christ Church Knoxville!

 Do you have a children’s ministry?

 At Christ Church Knoxville we cherish our families and your kids.
 Our priority is your little ones’ spiritual and physical safety.
-When you come on a Sunday morning you can head to the children’s wing (enter the main lobby doors and turn right) to sign in your kids, meet the teachers and ask any questions you might have.
-Youngers from infants to 2-3 years old have classrooms during Sunday school and the worship service.
-For 4 and 5 year olds, there is a class time during Sunday school then they come into the main sanctuary during worship and then back to their classes during the sermon.
+When you come on a Sunday morning you can head to the children’s wing (enter the main lobby doors and turn left) to check in your kids, meet the teachers and ask any questions you might have.
+Youngers from infants to 4-5 years old have classrooms during Courses and the worship service.
 Older children and youth have separate classes as well.

 Is Christ Church part of a denomination?
 How would you describe your theology?